2008 Mercedes-Benz CL-Class

 The Mercedes-Benz CL550 we tested is a swift and smooth ride to be sure, but we'd stop short of calling it a sports sedan.
 It's simply too large, too soft and too luxurious.
 But it is rewarding to drive for just those reasons.

 The 5.5-liter all-aluminum 32-valve V8 is velvety smooth and nearly silent, until you prod it.
 With 382 hp on tap it rushes the car to speed with a muted, purposeful growl.
-(Mercedes quotes zero-to-60 mph in 5.4 seconds.)
+(For the 2008 model, Mercedes quotes zero-to-60 mph in 5.3 seconds.)
 The seven-speed automatic gearbox shifts imperceptibly in town, smoothly at full throttle and never gets caught in the wrong gear in traffic.
-Quiet, smooth, sophisticated – this is the way the powertrain in a high-end luxury automobile should behave.
+Quiet, smooth, sophisticated: This is the way the powertrain in a high-end luxury automobile should behave.

-Having a gasoline-fired engine this powerful pulling a 4360-pound vehicle does create a gas mileage penalty, two actually.
+Having a gasoline-fired engine this powerful pulling a 4486-pound vehicle does create a gas mileage penalty, or two actually.
 The first is real-world fuel economy: the EPA mileage rating is 15/22 City/Highway.
-And that figure triggers the Federal Gas Guzzler Tax at purchase, $1300 in this case.
+And that figure triggers the federal Gas Guzzler Tax at purchase, $1000 in this case.

 On the highway, the CL's German DNA is fully in evidence.
 It has a commanding, solid feel and is dead stable even at extra legal speed.
 It's in these upper speed ranges that you notice that wind noise has hardly increased at all.
 This is autobahn breeding at work.

 There's more to Distronic than active cruise control.
-The system is now tied into a comprehensive in-car safety network.
-Distronic will sound an alarm if the driver is gaining too fast on the car ahead, meanwhile priming the Brake Assist Plus s
+The system is tied into a comprehensive in-car safety network.
+Distronic will sound an alarm if the driver is gaining too fast on the car ahead, meanwhile priming the Brake Assist Plus system to apply full emergency braking as soon as the driver presses on the brake pedal, no matter how lightly it's applied.
+If

 The Mercedes-Benz CL coupe is a melding of sensuous design and cosseting luxury that few other vehicles in the world can match.
-But its strength is its weakness: The sacrifices necessary to achieve uncompromised design create a major deficit in passenger-carrying capability.
-Two doors and tight rear-seat confines mean that buyers should think twice before committing to this beautiful cruiser; they could soon feel buyer's remorse at spending this much money on a car with limited day-to-day usefulness.
-The rest is pure wonderfulness, from the CL's svelte driving dynamics to its near endless list of luxury and safety equipment.
-This is a car for people who are smitten by its special nature and not intimidated by its obvious drawbacks.
-We simply suggest taking a good hard look before you leap.
+The CL offers svelte driving dynamics and a near endless list of luxury and safety equipment.
+This is a car for people who are smitten by its special nature.
+It's a beautiful coupe for two.

 |Model Line Overview|